geikerman-chata/scrapy_sandbox/README.md

 ## Quick Start

-To download the trip advisor sitemap xmls and initialized the input folder run:
+To download the trip advisor sitemap xmls and initialized the input folder run inside the babyscrape directory:
 ```bash
 $ python3 download_hotel_xml.py
 ```